alecmuffett/eotk/docs.d/TEMPLATES.md

 * Space-separated columnar input from STDIN
 * Local "Range" or builtin variables (highest priority)

+Attempts to interpolate a nonexistent (rather than empty) variable *anywhere* are a fatal error.

 ### Environment

 A simple example of the first case: